$PD_4$-complexes and 2-dimensional duality groups

+We shall now outline the paper in more detail.
 The first two sections are algebraic.
-In particular, Theorem 2 (in \S2) establishes a connection between hermitean pairings and the Whitehead quadratic functor $\Gamma_W$.
+In particular, Theorem \ref{wh-herm} (in \S2) establishes a connection between hermitean pairings and the Whitehead quadratic functor $\Gamma_W$.
 Sections 3--8 consider the homotopy classification of $PD_4$-complexes, and introduce several notions of minimality.
-The first main result is in \S7, where it is shown that two $PD_4$-complexes $X$ and $Y$ with the same strongly minimal model and compatible $k$-invariants are homotopy equivalent if and only if their intersection pairings are isometric.
-Sections 9--11 determine the strongly minimal $PD_4$-complexes with $\pi_2=0$ and for which $\pi$ has finitely many ends.
-Strongly minimal $PD_4$-complexes with $\pi$ a semidirect product $\nu\rtimes\mathbb{Z}$ (with $\nu$ finitely presentable) are shown to be mapping tori in \S12.
-The next five sections lead to the second main result, Theorem \ref{min} (in \S17), which shows that strongly minimal $PD_4$-complexes $X$ such that $\pi=\pi_1(X)$ has one end and $c.d.\pi=2$ may be distinguished by their Stiefel-Whitney classes, {\it provided\/} that $\mathbb{Z}^w\otimes_{\mathbb{Z}[\pi]}\Gamma_W(\Pi)$ is 2-torsion free, where $\Pi=\pi_2(X)\cong\overline{H^2(\pi;\mathbb{Z}[\pi])}$.
-This theorem is modeled on the much simpler case analyzed in \S15, in which $\pi$ is a $PD_2$-group.
+The first main result is Theorem \ref{thm06} in \S7, where it is shown that two $PD_4$-complexes with the same strongly minimal model and $\pm$isometric intersection pairings are homotopy equivalent, provided $w:\pi\to\mathbb{Z}^\times$ does not split.
+Sections 9 and 10 determine the strongly minimal $PD_4$-complexes with $\pi_2=0$ and for which $\pi$ has finitely many ends.
+Strongly minimal $PD_4$-complexes with $\pi$ a semidirect product $\nu\rtimes\mathbb{Z}$ (with $\nu$ finitely presentable) are shown to be mapping tori in \S11.
+When $\nu$ is a free group the homotopy type of such a mapping torus is determined by $\pi$ and the Stiefel-Whitney classes, by Theorem \ref{freebyZ}.
+The next five sections lead to the second main result, Theorem \ref{min} (in \S16), which extends the result of Theorem \ref{freebyZ} to the case when $\pi$ has one end and $c.d.\pi=2$ {\it provided\/} that the image of $\Pi\odot_\pi\Pi$ in $\mathbb{Z}^w\otimes_{\mathbb{Z}[\pi]}\Gamma_W(\Pi)$ is 2-torsion free, where $\Pi=\pi_2(X)\cong\overline{H^2(\pi;\mathbb{Z}[\pi])}$.
+This theorem is modelled on the much simpler case analyzed in \S14, in which $\pi$ is a $PD_2$-group.
 Apart from the notion of minimality, the main technical points are the connection between hermitean pairings and $\Gamma_W$, the fact that a certain ``cup product" defines an isomorphism, and the 2-torsion condition.
 In \cite{Hi09}, we showed that the cup-product condition held for surface groups, torus knot groups and solvable Baumslag-Solitar groups.
 Here we show that it holds for all finitely presentable groups $\pi$ with one end and $c.d.\pi=2$ (Theorem \ref{cupthm}).
-The 2-torsion condition is still only known for $X$ orientable and $\pi$ a $PD_2$-group or a solvable Baumslag-Solitar group (Lemma \ref{BStf}), and is clearly unnecessarily stringent.
+The 2-torsion condition is only known for $\pi$ a $PD_2$-group or $\pi$ a solvable Baumslag-Solitar group (Theorem \ref{BStf}), and does not hold for all the cases covered by Theorem \ref{freebyZ}.
 The final section considers the classification up to TOP $s$-cobordism or homeomorphism of closed 4-manifolds with groups as in Theorem \ref{min}.
-In particular, it is shown that a remarkable 2-knot discovered by Ralph Fox is uniquely determined up to TOP isotopy by its knot group.
+In particular, it is shown that a remarkable 2-knot discovered by Fox is determined up to TOP isotopy and reflection by its knot group.